The overall program outcomes for the online Master of Science degree program in Recreational Therapy aim for students to:

 8. Justify the diversity of recreation and leisure activities and be able to design, select, adapt and facilitate individual or group programs, activities and/or interventions to meet the assessed needs of clients in diverse settings, cultures and contexts.

-9. Contrast the role and function of various professions found in health and human service settings and articulate how recreation therapists function ethically and professionally in a team environment.
+9. Contrast the role and function of various professions found in health and human service settings and articulate how recreational therapists function ethically and professionally in a team environment.

 10. Apply principles and procedures of management/administration, infrastructure management, financial, human resource management, and marketing/public relations to a specific setting in which TR services are provided.